magiconair/properties/README.md

 properties is a Go library for reading and writing properties files.

-It supports reading from multiple files and Spring style recursive property expansion of expressions like `${key}` to their corresponding value.
+It supports reading from multiple files or URLs and Spring style recursive property expansion of expressions like `${key}` to their corresponding value.
 Value expressions can refer to other keys like in `${key}` or to environment variables like in `${USER}`.
 Filenames can also contain environment variables like in `/home/${USER}/myapp.properties`.

 Properties can be decoded into structs, maps, arrays and values through struct tags.